Impartiality and independence

 RISE Certification creates trust in its services by being objective in the execution of assignments.
 This means being aware that assignments are performed in an impartial manner without personal gain and that objective evidence is sought to show that the service or product meets the set requirements.

-RISE Certification is a third-party body, i.e. we perform our services independently of the organization that delivers the products and services we certify.
+RISE Certification is a third-party body, i.e. we perform our services independently of the organization that delivers the products and services we certify, verify or validate.
 RISE has no self-interest in the results of the implementation of the service.
 In many cases, the services are performed under accreditation but sometimes as an unaccredited service.
 Regardless of whether the service is accredited or not, the same requirement for impartiality applies.

-RISE offers several services in certification and verification.
+RISE offers several services in certification, verification and validation.
 RISE also offers requirements investigation, but it is limited to explaining and clarifying requirements for products and services.
 The service is executed based on standards and regulatory requirements.